-Queen Elizabeth national park is located in western Uganda, shared between Kasese and Rubirizi districts.
+Queen Elizabeth National Park is located in western Uganda, shared between Kasese and Rubirizi districts.
+It is the most popular national park in Uganda.
 The park is 1978 sq.km in size where and lies 5-6 hours from Kampala which one can access via a tarmac road via Mbarara (420km) or Fort portal via Kasese highway (410km).
-From the south, Kabale / Bwindi national park, the park can be accessed on a dirt road via Ishasha sector, taking a 4 hours’ drive.
+From the south, Kabale / Bwindi National Park, the park can be accessed on a dirt road via Ishasha sector, taking a 4 hours’ drive.

 The park has also a variety of Vegetation types with the most known being the bush grassland, Acacia woodland, lake shore swamp vegetation as well as forest grassland.
 This vegetation has made it possible to be home to varied wildlife ranging from small antelopes, to big mammals and cats.
 These include Uganda kobs, Cape buffaloes, waterbucks, warthogs, lions, leopards, hyenas, and giant forest hogs, large herds of elephants, among others.

 The park is a prime birding destination given its massive numbers of both resident and migratory birds.
 Avid birders are exposed to amazing species such as Papyrus canary, Pink-backed pelicans, African skimmers, shoe-bill storks, martial eagles, lesser flamingos as well as black- ramped button quail and so many others.